-Local business houses, as for instance
+Local business houses, as for instance the Z. C. M. I., report business condi-tions very satisfactory, particularly for this time of year.

-the Z.C.
-M. I., report business condi-tions very satisfactory, particularly for this time of year.
-Miss Elie Peters of Beloit, Fis., is visiting in this city, with her sister, Miss Gertrude Peters, at the residence of F. L. Gardner.
+Miss Elic Peters of Beloit, Fis., is diss Gertrude Peters, at the residence of F. L. Gardner,

 Today's local bank clearings amount-ed to \$876,112.99.
-One year ago this day, was a public holiday, so there were no transactions in the Sait Lake clearing
+One year ago this day, was a public holiday, so there were no transactions in the Salt Lake clearing

-Down at the park yesterday, Deputy Sheriff Buil found a pair of gold-rimmed spectacles, evidently the property of an aged lady.
-The loser may have them by applying at Mr. Buil's residence, 237 N. First West street,
+Down at the park yesterday, Deputy Sheriff Buil found a pair of gold-rimmed spectacles, evidently the prop-erty of an aged lady.
+The loser may have them by applying at Mr. Buil's rosidence, 237 N. First West street.

-Utah lodge No. 1, L. O. O. F., will relebrate its fortieth anniversary next Saturday evening, with a musical and literary program, in the building of the order, on Market street.
+Utah lodge No. 1, L. O. O. F., will celebrate its fortieth anniversary next Saturday evening, with a musical and literary program, in the building of the order, on Market street.
 All Odd Fellows are invited to be present.

-Local dealers in electrical supplies report as very busy season in new buildings and rewiring old build-ings, and installing quite a wide assortment of lamps, candelabra, brackets, and lighting equipment of various kinds.
+Local dealers in electrical supplies report a very busy season in wiring new buildings and rewiring old build-ings, and installing quite a wide assort-ment of lamps, candelabra, brackets, and lighting equipment of various

 Mme.
-Brodbeck and pupils will give Mms.
-Brodbeck and publis will give a musical recital next Saturday evening, at the residence of Mrs. Hartley on Logan avenue.
+Brodbeck and pupils will give a musical recital next Saturday evening, at the residence of Mrs. Hartley on Logan avenue.
 The Misses Brodbeck, Miss Florence Oliver, Miss Mamie Brown, Miss Ada Hartley, and Mms.
-Brodbeck will appear upon the programe
+Brodbeck will appear upon the program.

-Gien Miller writes to a Salt Lake friend from "Telldenkmal in Altdorf" -wherever that may be-that he is having a glorious time, doing Europe 200 miles a day in a fine automobile.
-He says, "We are now going around Lake Lubern; tomorrow, to Interlaken and the Yunkfrau, then to Geneva and Paris."
+Glen Miller writes to a Sait Lake friend from "Telldenkmal in Altdorf" -wherever that may be-that he is having a glorious time, doing Europe 200 miles a day in a fine automobile, He says, "We are now going around Lake Lubern: tomorrow, to Interlaken and the Yunkfrau, then to Geneva and Paris.

-It will be pleasing news to the many friends of Dr. and Mrs. James E. Tal-mage, to learn that their son Sterling. who was seriously ill in San Francisco with pneumonia, is now on the high road to recovery.
+It will be pleasing news to the many friends of Dr. and Mrs. James E. Talmage, to learn that their son Sterling, who was seriously til in San Francisco with pneumonia, is now on the high road to recovery.
 The word came in a letter to Dr. C. F. Wilcox this morn-

-Local druggists are getting ready for the entertainment in this city, of the State Pharmaceutical association, which will held its annual convention here Aug.
+Local druggists are getting ready for the entertainment in this city, of the State Pharmaceutical association, which will hold its annual convention here Aug.
 22 and 23.
-Papers will be read by noted pharmacists on topics of pub-lic interest, and the Salt Lake druggists will give their brethren from out in the state a trip to Saltair and a ban-quet at the Commercial club.
+Papers will be read by noted pharmacists on topics of pub-lic interest, and the Sall Lake druggists will give their brethren from out in the state a trip to Saltair and a ban-quet at the Commercial club.

-The entire front of the Elks building on State street has been deborately decorated with white and purple muslin in a wide variety of designs appropriate and attractive.
-Other buildings about the city are being handsomely decorated noticeably the Walker bank, and by tomorrow afternoon, the hue of the town will be decidedly Elk.
-J. C. Leary is "head over ears" in busi-ness sending out invitations, and pur-ple and white badges are being distributed widely.
+The entire front of the Elks building on State street has been deborately decorated with white and purple mus-lin in a wide variety of designs ap-propriate and attractive.
+Other buildngs about the city are being hand-comely decorated noticeably the Walker bank, and by tomorrow afternoon, the C. Leary is "head over ears" in business sending out invitations, and pur-ple and white badges are being distributed widely.

 HEROISM RECOGNIZED.